jgraichen/acfs/README.md

 @user # Contains the first user object returned by the index action
 ```
+If no object can be found, `.find_by` will return `nil`.
+The optional callback will then be called with `nil` as parameter.
+Use `.find_by!` to raise an `Acfs::ResourceNotFound` exception if no object can be found. `.find_by!` will only invoke the optional callback if an object was successfully loaded.

 Acfs has basic update support using `PUT` requests: